 Certain industries have been affected much more than others.
 It’s clear that retail brands have been presented with a unique set of challenges, making it crucial to have a well-thought-out recovery strategy in place.

-This whitepaper is geared specifically toward helping watch companies grasp what their customers are going through and understand their shifting behaviors.
-It will also provide resources to navigate the uncertainty and be ready to pivot once things get back to normal — whatever that may look like in the months to come.
+This guide is geared specifically toward helping watch companies grasp what their customers are going through and understand their shifting behaviors.
+It will also provide resources to navigate the uncertainty and be ready to pivot as things get back to normal — whatever that may look like in the months to come.